aerian-studios/ignite-typescript-boilerplate/readme.md

 React Native can't compile Typescript directly, so we add a transpilation step which compiles the .tsx files to Javascript, ready for Babel.
 These are compiled to the `dist` directory.
 The easiest way to handle this is to run `npm run watch` which watches the source files for changes and compiles them to the `dist` directory.
 You will need to run `npm run copyfiles` once to copy images and fixtures into the `dist` directory.
+You can then run `react-native start` and `react-native run-ios` or `react-native run-android` as usual.

 ## Coding style